Animation | Minneapolis College of Art and Design

 3 credits

-In this course, students learn how to enhance films and stories with visual effects, using both industry techniques and do-it-yourself principles.
-The focus of the course is to incorporate visual effects into live-action footage using Adobe After Effects.
-Students learn previsualization, how to shoot footage for visual effects shots, green screen keying techniques, tracking, masking, acting for visual effects and finishing techniques.
-Students complete engaging and creative technical assignments in order to create a finished short piece utilizing techniques learned in class.
+In this course, students learn how to enhance films and stories with visual effects, using both commercial techniques and do-it-yourself principles.
+The course focuses on incorporating visual effects in live-action footage using Adobe Creative Cloud and Maxon One.
+The course is rooted in principles that allow digital illusions to cross the threshold into believability.
+Students learn previsualization, how to shoot footage for VFX shots, compositing, chroma keying, rotoscoping, masking, tracking, integrating stock elements, particle simulations, light effects, matte painting, and more.
+Students complete engaging and creative technical exercises and assignments to create a finished short piece, utilizing techniques learned in class.
 This class is designed for both film and animation majors.

-Prerequisites: Introduction to Animation or Introduction to Film
+Prerequisites: Junior standing; Introduction to Animation or Introduction to Film; and Storyboard or Film Editing & Post-Production

 ANIM 3043 3D Surfacing and Lighting